ISimplifyComplexity/eedi_tech_test/README.md

 ```

 - A Subscriber doesn't necessarily have to be an individual user.
 By abstracting
-  this away we could support Business to Business transactions with little to zero
+  this away we could support Business to Business transactions with little to zero changes
   to the schema.

 - The above would enable a Subscriber to have multiple subscriptions each with their own billing details.
 I think that this would be advantageous in the longer term especially if the business expand their service offerings.